Bee hotel: Construction and care

 Bee hotels are constructed in a manner to mimic the real life structures that solitary bees nest in.
 They incorporate reeds, bamboo or other materials to create a bundle of horizontal tubes, open at one end, closed at the other.
-These horizontal tubes range 12-20 cm in length, and 2-12 mm in diameter.
-Most bees require tube diameters of 5mm and less.
-These nested tubes require maintenance and cleanliness as bees in hotel are more susceptible to disease, such as the spread of chalkbrood.
+These horizontal tubes range 12–20 cm in length, and 2–12 mm in diameter.
+Most bees require tube diameters of 5 mm and less.
+These nested tubes require maintenance and cleanliness as bees in hotels are more susceptible to disease, such as the spread of chalkbrood.

 However, bee hotels could also provide homes to invasive species and species of wasps that predate on bees, making predation from parasitic wasps and kleptoparasites more likely than in naturally built nests.

 Dead, walled-up cells from previous years should be removed.
 Bee cells taken over by the parasitic Cacoxenus indagator fly should also be removed to prevent spreading.
-Be careful when selecting the wood to construct your bee hotel, as certain woods may not provide sufficient weather protection, especially in wet weather.
+Certain woods may not provide sufficient weather protection, especially in wet weather.
 Certain woods are also more prone to splintering inside the tunnel.
 In general, softwoods such as pine and spruce are unsuitable because they secrete resin and are also very soft and difficult to drill.
 Wood from fruit trees, beech, and oak are well suited.
-Avoid drilling into the front side of the wood, as this causes the wood fibers to absorb water and also makes them more susceptible to cracking during drying.
+Drilling into the front side of the wood should be avoided, as this causes the wood fibers to absorb water and also makes them more susceptible to cracking during drying.
 The cracks allow moisture to penetrate and lead to fungus growth in the brood cells.